jamalsoueidan/booking-api/README.md

 TODO:

 - We need to move the **booking time** to the browser, returning only the booked time range.
-- We need to determine if we can store user data in Shopify content metafields.

 ## Setup